1. Capable of being shaped or formed, as by hammering or pressure: a malleable metal.

 This was important, particularly in civil engineering where a consistent level of quality was needed.
 A malleable ironworks could build a reputation on the skill of its workforce, as when the fledgling firm of David Colville & Sons won the contract to produce malleable ironwork for the second Tay Bridge following the collapse of the first.

 Puddlers were generally young men as the work required a lot of physical exertion.
 The production of a puddling furnace was essentially governed by how much weight a man could lift with a ball of puddled iron generally weighing about 5cwt (about 250kg!).
 Puddlers often had to retire and find other jobs due to injury.
 They frequently suffered eye problems from staring into the blazing furnace.

-When the ball of puddled iron was judged ready, the puddler would lift it out and onto the anvil of a ‘shingling hammer’.
+When the ball of puddled iron was judged ready, the puddler would lift it out of the furnace.
+Now the shingler would take over, transferring the load onto the anvil of a ‘shingling hammer’.
 This was a steam hammer that repeatedly bashed the mass of iron, forcing out small pieces of slag as sparks.
 The result was a lump of iron with fewer impurities and flat enough to put through a rolling mill.

 The image below shows a shingling hammer at work at Coatbridge’s Waverley Works in 1920, the last place in the ‘Iron Burgh’ to use the puddling process.

 Once the puddled iron was flat enough it would be put through a rolling mill to thin it down to bar iron of consistent thickness and with smoother sides.
 The glowing-hot iron was repeatedly passed through increasingly small gaps between mill rolls.
 The finished size would depend on the iron’s intended use.
 Again, the image below shows the Waverley Works in 1920.